Brian-Pho/Textbook-Notes/content/posts/other/planned-reading-list/index.md

 excerpt: "What I plan to read."
 ---

 Here's a list of the books that I plan to read.
 This list will change and be updated as my interests change.
+Books that I plan to read this year are starred (*).

 ## Textbooks